AlexBAV/moderncom/README.md

 If method is capable of producing result, it must store it at `*ppresult` and return `S_OK`.
 Otherwise, it must return `E_NOINTERFACE`.
 If this method returns any other value, `QueryInterface` processing immediately stops and the given error code is returned to the caller.
 In this case, the method **must store nullptr** at `*ppresult`.

+If successful result is produced, implementation must call `AddRef` on obtained interface.

 #### `post_query_interface`

 This customization point is invoked after standard `QueryInterface` machinery was unable to find a requested interface: